What Color Is Poverty? Dismantling Racial Wealth Gap

 Inequality and Insufficiency in Two Colors

 In the discussions of net worth, people compute an individual’s assets considering the liabilities they must settle.
-Hence, this only involves resources individuals enjoy after paying what they owe.
+Hence, this only involves resources that individuals enjoy after paying what they owe.

 A typical white family’s net worth falls at around $171,000, while a Black family receives at least $17,150.
 One is nearly ten times greater than the other, a considerable gap showing disparities between black and white households.
 These amounts define the differences in their lifestyles and the privileges and luxuries they get to enjoy.